Caterham School: Davey Building

 The Davey Building was opened in 2007 by Lord Carey of Clifton, the 103rd Archbishop of Canterbury and named to mark the end of Mr. Rob Davey's tenure as Headmaster.
 On the ground floor is the Refectory which replaced the school's Victorian dining hall (now the Wilberforce Hall).
 On the first floor is the Department of Physics, on the second is Chemistry and on the third is Biology.
 Each department has five laboratories.

+Pye Centre

+Named after the founding sisters of Eothen, which merged with Caterham in 1995, the Pye Centre was a redevelopment of the original North Wing of the Old School.
+It connects the Concourse and the Wilberforce Hall to its Sixth Form Centre which consists of a downstairs Common Room and upstairs Library.

+It also houses Caterham's Health Centre surgery and Archives site.
+Prior to this, the archive was housed in a reading room on the first floor of the Maggs Library.

-Leathem Complex and Home Field
+Rudd Hall, Leathem Complex and Home Field

 Caterham's main sports field for cricket, rugby and lacrosse is Home Field which has been in use since the late-19th century.
 The Leathem Pavilion overlooks it on the bank, and was built as a second war memorial for Old Caterhamians who died in the Second World War after the Memorial Hall for the First World War.

 The pavilion housing a bar and balcony terrace was redeveloped by Miller Bourne in 2012 to include a complex of modern classrooms and fine art and dance studios.
 The complex was opened by HRH Prince Edward, Duke of Kent in February 2012.
+The Leathem Complex also houses the Christine Walker Gallery, which is Caterham's permanent art gallery named after an artist who went to Eothen (which merged with Caterham in 1995).

+Adjoining the Leathem Complex is the Rudd Hall, which was built in 1938 as a gymnasium and for some time was the school's second theatre, where Robert Easton performed in 1939.
+The stage is no longer in use, having been replaced by the modern Deayton Theatre in Caterham's Performing Arts Centre.